cityofaustin/vision-zero/etl/ems_person_match/README.md

    - Compares each PCR against each person using demographic and incident attributes
    - Applies matching rules in order from most to least restrictive
    - Assigns the first valid match found
+   - Assigns a score to the quality of the match, which is an arbitrary value determined by the VZ team to indicate a high (score=99) or low (score=25) quality match

 4. **Updates** the database with match results or flags records as unmatched

 ## Quick start